Paula-Wang/cognitive_load_butler/README.md

-# Cognitive Load Butler 🧠✨
+# 🧠✨ Cognitive Load Butler

-Cognitive Load Butler is a lightweight productivity assistant that helps users decide **what to focus on today** by balancing urgency, importance, and mental load.
+**Cognitive Load Butler** is a lightweight productivity assistant that helps users decide
+**what to focus on today** by balancing urgency, importance, and mental load.

-Instead of overwhelming task lists, the app prioritizes tasks in a way that respects cognitive energy — helping users make calmer, smarter decisions about their day.
+Instead of overwhelming users with long to-do lists, the app prioritizes tasks in a way that respects cognitive energy — helping people make calmer, smarter decisions.

 ---